 One of our union’s perennial priorities is ending the state’s over-reliance on high-stakes, standardized testing and assessment.
 In Texas, that means we need to talk about STAAR.

-In or out of a pandemic, the STAAR has numerous design flaws and a history of being misused.
+In or out of a pandemic, the State of Texas Assessments of Academic Readiness (STAAR) exams have numerous design flaws and a history of being misused.
 Research shows that large-scale standardized tests cannot provide student-level information and should not be used for high-stakes decision-making.

 At best, a test like STAAR may give a principal or teacher an idea of how students are understanding concepts.
 At worst, these improperly applied test scores are used to evaluate teachers, principals, schools, and school districts.

 STAAR test results are boiled down to simplified A-F labels that the state can use to take over public schools and politicians can use to justify privatization efforts.

 The Real Cost of STAAR

 Aside from the mental and logistical strain that high-stakes testing has on teachers and students, the test costs the state hundreds of millions of dollars to conduct each year.

 In 2021, Texas signed four-year contracts totaling $388 million with two separate vendors to develop and administer the STAAR test.
 These hundreds of millions spent on test development and administration should have gone directly into the classroom to help students who have struggled to catch up to grade level throughout the disruptions of the pandemic.

 “There’s a real human cost to the amount of testing in our public schools.
 At-risk populations get tested more than their affluent neighbors, and the kids who need relationships the most are the first kids to lose those relationships to testing.”Katrina Rasmussen, Dallas ISD teacher

 STAAR’s stated purpose is to hold students to a higher level of accountabilities and set the standard for what is expected from teachers, schools, and districts.